Discovery Voyage – Shining A Light On Who You Are

-By spending the time to understand your current skills and their level of performance, you set the grounding for your future learning plan.
+By putting deliberate effort into understanding your current skills and their level of performance, you set the ground for your future learning plan.
 Remember that your vision will be grand.
 Your goals will be gigantic.
 There will be a mountain to conquer in front of you.
-Most likely, no matter how many skills you have, you might need fresh ones or to upgrade the level of old ones in order to succeed.
+Most likely, no matter how many skills you have, you might need fresh ones or upgrade the level of old ones to succeed.

 7 Passions – What Fires You Up?

-During your Discovery Journey, you will learn how to shift your understanding about passion, and work your way toward creating your own.
-That’s right—this is the first place where we connect your Discovery Voyage to your Creation Voyage, because passion has a little of the flavor of both.
+During your Discovery Journey, you will learn how to shift your understanding of passion and work your way toward creating your own.
+That’s right—this is the first place where we connect your Discovery Voyage to your Creation Voyage because passion has a little flavor of both.

 8 Time – Where Does Your Time Go?